Humans are the one species that is mucking up the planet with junk.

-But, I also know that when people make a conscious shift toward a healthier diet and lifestyle, and they reconnect back to thier body (physical, emotional & spiritual), they have a tendency to also re-connect more deeply to the planet they are living on: the planet that supports their health and wellness, and ultimately their journey and survival while they are here.
+In my practice, I have witnessed when people make a conscious shift toward a healthier diet and lifestyle, and they reconnect back to thier body (physical, emotional & spiritual), they have a tendency to also re-connect more deeply to the planet they are living on: the planet that supports their health and wellness, and ultimately their survival while they are here.

 Climate change is a normal part of the earth’s natural heating and cooling process.
 It’s happened before and it will continue to happen in the future.
 With or without human beings.

-And, right now humans are the most toxic and unsustainable creatures on the planet, and we are supposedly the caretakers.
+Humans are the most toxic and unsustainable creatures on the planet, and we are supposedly the caretakers.

 We have been given the amazing gift of life, and we inhabit a human body that is perfectly designed to live that life here on planet earth.
 Not on Mars, not on the Moon… but on Earth.